Union Station (Tacoma, Washington): Building history

 On May 1, 1971, Amtrak took over national passenger services from private railroads, including several operated by the Burlington Northern Railroad (the successor to Northern Pacific) that stopped at Union Station.
 The Tacoma offices relocated to Seattle and Amtrak built a new Tacoma station on Puyallup Avenue east of Freighthouse Square.
 The last passenger train left Union Station on June 14, 1984, and the abandoned building soon fell into disrepair.
+The tracks and 136 ft concourse were planned to be demolished to clear room for Interstate 705, a new freeway that would serve Downtown Tacoma.
+The demolition was opposed by a group called Tacoma Spur Alternatives, which filed a lawsuit to halt the project that it later dropped.
+Several hours after the lawsuit was dropped on August 3, 1984, demolition of the concourse began.

+The station building remained in the ownership of the Glacier Park Company, a subsidiary of Burlington Northern Railroad, which received inquires from department store retailers and WED Enterprises, which proposed an entertainment district centered around the depot.
 In 1987, Congress authorized the U.S. General Services Administration (GSA) to lease Union Station for 30 years to provide space for the United States District Court for the Western District of Washington.
 After three years of work, the historic building was completely renovated and restored, and a three-story addition was constructed.
 The federal courts began occupancy in 1992 and were deemed a successful adaptive use of the landmark train station.

 Today, the building is used for courts as well as public and private events.
 Ownership of the building was transferred to the GSA on August 10, 2022, for $1 following the execution of an option in the 30-year lease.
 An adjacent light rail station is named after Union Station and serves commuters as part of Tacoma Link.